psykube/pyrite/README.md

-# Kubernetes API – A Crystal Implementation
+# Pyrite

-Kubernetes API and Object Mappings for Crystal-lang.
+A Kubernetes Client for Crystal-lang

 ## Installation